 Your credit score is a number that represents your credit history and helps a lender or bank calculate the level of “risk” they take on by lending you money to purchase a house.
 The “risk” is the likelihood of you paying the money back.

 The FICO score rating system is the most commonly used credit score rating system.
-It’s the first thing a mortgage lender will look to see if you qualify for a mortgage loan.
+It’s the first thing a mortgage lender will look at when you apply for a mortgage.
 Your FICO score can range from 300-850, and 850 is the best possible score.

 Your credit score will continue to change over time as you complete new financial transactions.
 The changes can go both ways.
 Good financial habits help keep your credit score strong.
 There are also some practices that can hurt your credit score.